 - How to ensure it’s a quality extinguisher;

 - How to ensure a fire extinguisher is updated and ready at all times.

 Important Safety Note: Different jurisdictions have different fire extinguisher requirements.
 You need to always follow the advice and laws of your local fire authority.
 This article provides general information only, which may not be relevant to your circumstances.

 There are many different classes of fire extinguisher – from Class a to K.

-Most non-industrial and non-commercial situations require ABC class fire extinguishers.
+Most (but not all) non-industrial and non-commercial situations require ABC class fire extinguishers.
 These extinguishers don’t have water in them.
-They have a dry chemical called monoammonium phosphate.
+They usually contain a dry chemical called monoammonium phosphate.
 This chemical is a foamy substance that is far more effective at suppressing fires than water.
 It creates a thick layer over the fire’s fuel, separating the fuel from the oxygen.

 An ABC class fire extinguisher can put out: